 - Why would the public authority bother to reply? #

-- Under Freedom of Information (FOI) law, they have to respond.
-The response will either contain the information you want, or give a valid legal reason why it has not been provided.
+- Under Freedom of Information (FOI) law, or sometimes other access to information laws, public authorities have to respond.
+The response will either contain the information you want, or give a legal reason why it has not been provided.

 - Does useful information get released through the site? #